 Erle Kauffman, Emeritus.

 Erle's research interests are in the Mesozoic – Early Cenozoic systematics, paleoecology, migration, evolution and extinction of mollusks, especially bivalves.
 His specialty is the Cretaceous Inoceramidae.
 Erle also examines the pro's and con's of paleontologic, paleoecologic, and sedimentologic theory.
 He is interested in sequence stratigraphy, sedimentary environments, and their effect on the varied distribution of biotas.
 PreCambrian paleobiology continues to pique his curiosity, ever since his award-winning paper with Jim Steidtmann, “Are these the oldest Metazoan Trace Fossils?”
 Erle, Jim, and Claudia Johnson are re-examining these structures; Kevin Chamberlain is providing the chronologic context and Erika Elswick the geochemical analyses.
-Erle has been active in documenting Mosasaur and fish predation of ammonites and nautiloids.
+Erle has been active in documenting Mosasaur and fish predation of ammonites, and just recently, on nautiloids.
 This research began with the 1961 discovery, with Bob Kesling, of an ammonite that had numerous bite marks attributable to a Mosasaur (Platycarpus or Mosasaurus).
 The research continued until 1990 (Kauffman, Mosasaur Predation on Ammonites During the Cretaceous – An Evolutionary History), and is still active today with evidence of giant fish tooth marks, as well as those of Mosasaurs on Pacific Coast Upper Cretaceous strata.

 Erle is a recipient of the “Scientist of the Year” award from the Rocky Mountain Association of Geologists”, the “R.C.
 Moore Medal for Excellence in Paleontology”, and the W.H.
 Twenhofel Medal for “Excellence in Sedimentary Geology”.
 In 1997, he received the Gilbert Dennison Harris Award from the Paleontologic Research Institution for “Excellence in Systematic Paleontology”.